spyder-ide/spyder/spyder/utils/help/tutorial.rst

 Run configuration
 =================

-These are the settings that define how the file in the editor is executed if we select :menuselection:`Run --> Run` or press :kbd:`F5`.
+These are the settings that define how the file in the :guilabel:`Editor` is executed if we select :menuselection:`Run --> Run` or press :kbd:`F5`.

 By default, the settings box will appear the first time we try to run a file.
 If we want to change the settings at any other time, they can be found under :menuselection:`Run --> Configure` or by pressing :kbd:`F6`.

-There are three choices for the console to use, of which I'll discuss the first two.
+There are three choices for the :guilabel:`Console` to use, of which I'll discuss the first two.
-Let's assume we have a program :file:`hello.py` in the editor which reads
+Let's assume we have a program :file:`hello.py` in the :guilabel:`Editor` which reads

 .. code-block:: python